onewhim/resivibe/README.md

 - 🌎 support tons of countries, if not, you just tell me
 - 🥳 community support

-Web app (<https://resimate.onewhim.com/>) Work in progress
+Web app (<https://resimate.onewhim.com/>) Work in progress, star now to get notified when it's ready!

-Android app in plan
+Android app in plan, will be written in native language Kotlin.

-iOS app in plan
+iOS app in plan, will be written in native language Swift.

 ---